-The activities to complete the global development plan were accounted for under ASC 808.
+The activities undertaken as a part of the global development plan were accounted for under ASC 808.
 Expenses incurred and reimbursements made or received from Roche were accounted for pursuant to ASC 730, Research and Development.
 As such, the Company was expensing costs as incurred, including any reimbursements made to Roche, and recognizing reimbursement received from Roche as a reduction of research and development expense through the effective date of the termination.

-For the three and nine months ended September 30, 2022, costs reimbursable by Roche, which are reflected as a reduction to research and development expenses were \$0 and \$845, respectively.
-For the three and nine months ended September 30, 2021, costs reimbursable by Roche, which are reflected as a reduction to operating expenses, were \$1,726 and \$7,623 respectively.
-The Company recorded a credit to research and development expense of \$14,572 and \$4,994 during the three and nine months ended September 30, 2022, respectively, related to its share of costs incurred by Roche.
-The credit recorded during the three months ended September 30, 2022 represents a change in estimate as a result of close out activities and related reporting of amounts incurred by Roche associated with the global development plan.
-The Company recorded research and development expense of \$25,257 and \$62,986 during the three and nine months ended September 30, 2022 represents a change agreement, as of September 30, 2022 the Company recorded accounts receivable of \$4,514 related to a net refund due from Roche.
-As of December 31, 2021, the Company recorded accrued expenses of \$10,417, related to amounts payable to Roche pursuant to the cost share agreement.
+For the three months ended March 31, 2022, costs reimbursable by Roche, which are reflected as a reduction to research and development expenses were \$845.
+The Company recorded research and development expense of \$9,578 during the three months ended March 31, 2022, related to its share of costs incurred by Roche.

+The Company recorded a credit to research and development expense of \$1,000 for the three months ended March 31, 2023.
+The credit recorded represents a change in estimate as a result of close out activities and related reporting of amounts incurred by Roche associated with the global development plan.
+Included in prepaid expenses and other current assets as of March 31, 2023 is a net balance due from Roche of \$1,000.